hsjalilian/Ocelot/src/Swagger/README.md

-# RateLimit
+# Swagger

-This template, handle client request limitation in custom periodic time per endpoint.
+This template shows how to use swagger with ocelot and connect to downstream services. in this sample we use [MMLib.SwaggerForOcelot](https://github.com/Burgyn/MMLib.SwaggerForOcelot).

 Gateway launch on `localhost:8000`